JorikVL/iot-KIST-DigitalTwin/Documentation.md

 <br>

-When the script is first initiated it creates a list "sensors" of the object "Sensor" to store all the sensors.
+When the script is first initiated it creates a list "sensors" of the class "Sensor" to store all the sensors.

     public List<Sensor> sensors = new List<Sensor>();